-While this entire giant vertical, from Timberline to Summit Pass, is not yet lift-serviced, it is accessible via other transportation methods and available when there is enough snow at all elevations.
+While this long vertical from Timberline to Summit Pass is not yet lift-serviced, it is accessible via other transportation methods and available when there is enough snow at all elevations.
 In the winter, skiers and snowboarders with a lift ticket or season pass can take the Timberline Resort Shuttle from Summit Pass in Government Camp up to Timberline.
 At Timberline, catch the Magic Mile Chair Lift up to the Palmer Snowcat access point to be taken to the top of Palmer.
 Enjoy the ride down to the Alpine Trail or West Leg Road, which ends at the bottom of Summit Pass.

 Products and Pricing

 The Summit Season Pass includes unlimited access at Summit Pass in Government Camp.
 In March, the Summit Pass upgrades to a Timberline Spring Pass, which is valid for unlimited skiing and riding throughout Timberline until May 30, 2022.
 Summit Passholders also receive 25% off daily lift tickets for themselves at Timberline.
 BUY NOWPlease complete your PASS RELEASE FORM.

 Summit Pass lift tickets can be purchased upon arrival and are valid only at Timberline's beginner ski and snowboard area in Government Camp.
 These tickets may be upgraded at Guest Services for full access to all of Timberline's terrain.